Local variational study of 2d lattice energies and application to Lennard-Jones type interactions: The classical Lennard-Jones energy: numerical study, degeneracy as and conjecture

-This minimizer's shape evolution and the numerical investigations of Ho and Mueller \cite[Fig. 1 and 2]{Mueller:2002aa} (or see \cite{ReviewvorticesBEC}), about two-component Bose-Einstein Condensates, are very similar.
-It is not difficult to understand why.
+The evolution of the minimizer of $L_A\mapsto E_V[L_A]$ with respect to $A$ and the numerical investigations of Ho and Mueller \cite[Fig. 1 and 2]{Mueller:2002aa} (or see \cite{ReviewvorticesBEC}), for two-component Bose-Einstein Condensates are very similar.
+It is actually not surprising.
 Indeed, in their work, Ho and Muller consider the following lattice energy